 Parameter Description Set Time Zone Select the time zone of the country you are currently in.
 The router will set its time based on your selection.
+Time Server Address You can manually assign time server address if the default time server dose not work.
 Enable Daylight Savings The router can also take Daylight savings into account.
 If you wish to use this function, you must check/tick the enable box to enable your daylight saving configuration (below).
 Start Daylight Savings Time Select the period in which you wish to start daylight Savings Time End Daylight Savings Time Select the period in which you wish to end daylight Savings Time

-Click Apply> at the bottom of the screen to save the above configurations.
+Click <Apply> at the bottom of the screen to save the above configurations.
 You can now configure other advance sections or start using the router (with the advance settings in place)